pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 **Flatten** - This layer simply flattens the input tensor into a single dimension (2 dimensions if batch size is included).

-**Fully Connected / Dense Layer** - As mentioned before, a fully connected layer is connected to all nodes of previes layer.
+**Fully Connected / Dense Layer** - As mentioned before, a fully connected layer is connected to all nodes of previous layer.

 ### Benchmark

-We have used Predicion Accuracy as our metric.
+We have used Prediction Accuracy as our metric.
 Since this is a binary classification problem, just random selection gives us 50% accuracy.
 So we will be using **50% Prediction Accuracy** as our benchmark to compare the different models.

 We will see later that some our worst performing models give us an accuracy of roughly 50%.